bakame-php/stackwatch/README.md

 $metrics->realPeakMemoryUsage;
 ````

-The `Metrics` instance provides access to its statistics in a human-readable format via the
+All duration values are expressed in nanoseconds, while memory-related metrics are measured in bytes.

-`Metrics::forHuman()` method.
+You can retrieve the `Metrics` statistics in a human-readable format using the `Metrics::forHuman()` method.

 You can either: